Quit now

 Let’s look at what’s really going on.
 Since the Tobacco Control Act was signed, although cigarette use has declined in the US in recent years, sales of menthol cigarettes have steadily increased, especially among young people and new smokers, essentially having the opposite effect the Tobacco Control Act intended!

 The milestone we should be celebrating is the more than the 32,000 lives that would have been saved by 2050 had the menthol cigarette ban gone into effect in 2011.
 And though Black folks are only ten percent of the US population, a third of those saved lives would have been African Americans.
 This huge disparity is a testament to the effectiveness of decades of predatory tobacco industry targeting.
 Menthol cigarettes are the main reason why African American communities experience the greatest burden of tobacco-related mortality of any racial or ethnic group in the United States.
-Tobacco kills more African Americans annually than AIDS, alcohol, car accidents, illegal drugs, murders and suicides combined.
+Tobacco kills more African Americans annually than AIDS, alcohol, car accidents, illegal drugs, murders, and suicides combined.

 It’s important to note that menthol sale bans do not criminalize individual people who smoke menthol cigarettes or punish smokers who have been targeted by the tobacco industry for decades to use these deadly products – they are merely aimed to prevent their sale.
 The truth behind the smoke is that the tobacco industry is working hard to prevent sales bans.
 It’s estimated that the industry’s contributions to the African American community are as high as $25 million per year.
 Hopefully, our people are smarter than we were in the seventies, and we know what the tobacco industry are trying to buy … our future.

-African American Statewide Coordinating Center
+By Carol McGruder, Project Director / African American Statewide Coordinating Center

 Carol McGruder is a seasoned veteran of California’s tobacco control experience and has served as an advisor in many capacities, most recently as a founding member and Co-Chairperson of the African American Tobacco Control Leadership Council.
 In 2017, the San Francisco National Association for the Advancement of Colored People honored Ms. McGruder for her community activism.
 She is a recipient of the prestigious Jefferson Award for community activism in tobacco control and in 2007 she was the American Legacy Foundation national honoree for “Community Activist of the Year.”